maggiekuan11/enpra_hw/README.md

 **If you enter "y":**

+1 point will be deducted from the highest possible total.

 The output will show you a combination of 3 signs: ↑, ↓, or =.
 The placement of each sign corresponds with each digit of the number.

 ↑ means that you should guess higher (your guessed digit is lower than the goal)